CIMPLE-project/knowledge-base/README.md

 The data being loaded is available at https://github.com/CIMPLE-project/knowledge-base/releases and is updated on a daily basis.

+Further documentation about the data model and example SPARQL queries can be accessed [here](./Documentation.md).

+The code to retrieve the body of the claim review from the specified url is available [here](https://github.com/CIMPLE-project/claimreview-text-extractor).

+Our URI pattern is specified [here](https://github.com/CIMPLE-project/converter/blob/main/URI-patterns.md).

 ## Initializing the Knowledge Base

 This section covers the steps required to set up a new Knowlede Base for the first time.